-- 1. Elliott Bay is categorized excellent aquatic life use designation per the standards and the criteria of the categorization apply as described in WAC 173-201A-210 (1), except as specifically modified by this Order. - 2.
-This Order does not authorize the Applicant to exceed applicable turbidity standards beyond the limits established in WAC 173-201A 210(1)(e)(i) - 3.
-The Applicant shall conduct water quality monitoring as described in the approved draft Water Quality Monitoring and Protection Plan (hereafter referred to as the WQMPP) prepared by Erin Murray (Floyd/Snider) submitted April 17, 2020.
-The draft WQMPP will be updated with contractor-specific information and provided at least 2 weeks prior to each in-water work window. - 4.
-The Applicant must provide, in writing, any changes or additions to the WQMPP and obtain approval from Ecology's Federal Permit Manager prior to implementation of the changes or additions.

-- 5. Monitoring results shall be submitted monthly to the Ecology Federal Permit Manager, per condition A.2. - 6.
+- 3. The Applicant shall revise the draft Water Quality Monitoring and Protection Plan (WQMPP) that was submitted on December 11, 2020 and approved January 26, 2021 to provide contractor-specific information and conditions of this Order.
+The revised plan shall be submitted to the Federal Permit Manager for review and approval at least 14 days prior to beginning work for each activity below the ordinary high water line (OHWL), inwater and over-water.
+Work is not authorized to begin until approval is received. - 4.
+The Applicant must provide, in writing, any changes or additions to approved WQMPPs and obtain approval from Ecology's Federal Permit Manager prior to implementation of the changes or additions. - 5.
+Monitoring results shall be submitted weekly to the Ecology Federal Permit Manager, per condition A.2, with the exception of dredging of contaminated sediments, for which monitoring results shall be submitted every two days, unless otherwise approved by Ecology. - 6.
 Mitigation and/or additional monitoring may be required if the monitoring results indicate that the water quality standards have not been met. - 7.
 Visible turbidity anywhere beyond the temporary area of mixing (point of compliance) from the activity shall be considered an exceedance of the standard. - 8.
 If water quality exceedances for turbidity are observed outside the point of compliance, work shall cease immediately and the Applicant or the contractor shall assess the cause of the water quality problem and take immediate action to stop, contain, and correct the problem and prevent further water quality turbidity exceedances.